jethomps0n/My-Portfolio-Website/src/blog-posts/Rescoring A Scene.md

 Once again, there’s no right or wrong way to find a piece of music for this.
 You could try to browse for scenes that have similar content or beats like we did in Part I, but there's no gaurantee that the scene you find contains music, and getting the music is the goal.
 This is why I feel like it is slightly easier to create a rescore starting with how we did in Part I than in Part II.

 I listen to a lot of music, particularly from soundtracks.
-For this rescore a piece of music from *A Quiet Place Part II* came to mind.
+For this rescore a piece of music from *A Quiet Place (2018)* came to mind.

 videoLink: [https://youtu.be/9FvqvSaQIKw]